Special thanks to Dense Breasts Canada for providing this section.

 - Dense breasts are the number one reason for cancer being missed by mammography.
 A mammogram can be assessed as “normal” or “negative,” even when there is a cancer.

-- Both cancer and dense tissue show up white on a mammogram, creating a camouflage effect and making it hard for radiologists to detect cancer.
+- Cancer and dense breast tissue both show up white on a mammogram, creating a camouflage effect and making it hard for radiologists to detect cancer.

 - In women with the highest category of density (over 75% dense tissue), mammograms are only 50% accurate, meaning 1 in 2 cancers will be missed (Kolb et al., 2012).